The role of the corporate treasurer has evolved over the past decade.

-The problem with this is that some of the more traditional skills of the corporate treasurer have taken a back seat, perhaps none more so than the ability to manage a rising interest rate environment.
+The problem with this is that some of the more traditional skills of the corporate treasurer have taken a back seat.

 Dealing with interest is always a risky business.
 And it’s something that many millennial treasury professionals have never had to work within the manner it was required pre-2007.